 I vowed to avoid that room, and spent the next few shifts making sure I was always too busy with other patients until eventually, I could not avoid her any longer.

 She was rude and hostile, but as I had time, I spoke to her whilst attending to her needs.

 The conversation came around to her family and how they hadn’t visited her in hospital.
 She became upset, and opened up about how lonely she felt, with no visitors, no cards or flowers, and the nurses too busy to talk to her.

 She wasn't a difficult patient, just a lonely woman who needed someone to listen.

 Simply giving her my time allowed her to open up, and revealed a different side that we hadn’t seen on the ward.

-That interaction made me choose to become an RMN.
+That interaction made me choose to train as an RMN.
 Not because general nurses were uncaring, but because they are so busy and often unable to spend time with patients just talking and understanding their social and psychological needs.